 But when observing a comet visually, both with the naked eye and through a telescope, it will look still with respect to the stars in the background.
 Therefore, we want to achieve the same visual effect in our long-exposure images.

 Back in 2018, my good friend and Pixinsight guru Edoardo Radice had come up with a comet alignment workflow in Pixinsight, described in detail in his YouTube tutorial (Italian only) and on my website at this link.
-That workflow of his, though very effective, is quite lengthy and complicated.
+That workflow of his, though very effective, is quite lengthy and complex.

 Recently, the availability of advanced AI-based tools has made life much easier, allowing me to develop a conceptually simpler solution.
 The detailed, step-by-step description is available below.
-The basic underlying principle is the separate processing of the comet- and stars-only image, which are blended together at the end (see figure below).
+The basic underlying principle is the separate processing of the comet- and star-only image, which are blended together at the end (see figure below).

 Prerequisites: